bharatagarwal/project-ideas/README.md

 Waybacker: Checks if any link on the page you're on is dead or leads to a 404.
 Link a relevant archived page.

 Catalog of ideas suggested in [Rendezvous with the Future](https://en.wikipedia.org/wiki/Rendezvous_with_the_Future)

+File system to uses tools like Whisper to add indexing for media files (whisper for audio, any api that allows uploads for image descriptions).